 What makes Hamburg so cool?

-It’s a bold statement to say that Hamburg is one of the coolest cities in Germany.
+It’s a bold statement to say that Hamburg is one of the coolest cities in Germany, particularly for young adults.
 But it is.
 From music and entertainment to its canals and cuisine, Hamburg has a long-held reputation for being unique and interesting.
 The city turned The Beatles from just another teenage band into a famous international sensation.
 It was a cool and edgy place then, and it’s even better now.

 Hamburg is often overshadowed by cities like Munich and Berlin, but it definitely deserves a spot in the limelight.
 There’s so much to experience here in the realm of sightseeing, gastronomy, shopping, and nightlife, that it’s impossible to visit and not have a great time.